Close Menu

 In 2014, the Company established Toyota Industries Global Commercial Finance, Inc., a global sales finance management company headquartered in the U.S., and Toyota Industries Commercial Finance, Inc., U.S. sales finance subsidiary of Toyota Industries Global Commercial Finance.

-In 2015, the Company acquired the lift truck operations of Tailift Co., Ltd. and establishes LT Material Handling Pte.
+In 2015, the Company acquired the lift truck operations of Tailift Co., Ltd. and established LT Material Handling Pte.
 Ltd. That year, Toyota Industries Engine India Pvt.
 Ltd. was also established in India to produce diesel engines.

 In 2017, the Company acquired Bastian Solutions LLC of the U.S.A, and Vanderlande Industries Holding B.V.of the Netherlands to bolster global material handling solutions.